brubsby/SolarPanelDataWrangler/README.md

 - modify [DeepSolar](https://github.com/typicalTYLER/DeepSolar) to run inference on arbitrary tile batches (currently just runs on test set)
 - query OSM existing solar panel locations to exclude from results
 - do something with the results (pass to human verification system, post spreadsheet of locations, etc.)
-- optimize slower parts of this code (I've tride to paralellize the inner grid calculation and persistence but after much effort it was still not working correctly)
+- optimize slower parts of this code (I've tried to parallelize the inner grid calculation and persistence but after much effort it was still not working correctly)
 - fix SQLAlchemy connection/session handling so not as many are created
 - possibly gather imagery from different sources if mapbox is too rate limited

 # Contributing

-Feel free to submit pull requests if you want to add a feature or optimize the code!
+Feel free to sign up for and submit pull requests for one of the [existing issues](https://github.com/typicalTYLER/SolarPanelDataWrangler/issues) if you want to contribute!
 I'm also down to add other Open Climate Fix collaborators as collaborators on this repo.
+Also feel free to create issues if you are having trouble with anything in this repo.